 Google Analytics 4 for Shopify: complete setup guide 2026

-- Universal Analytics stopped in July 2023 – GA4 is now the only option for webshop analytics
+- Universal Analytics stopped July 2023 – GA4 is now the only option for webshop analytics

 - Setup takes 1-2 hours – via native Shopify integration without technical knowledge